 For more information on who is required to pay the fee and on the available scholarships, please see Fees and Scholarships web page.

-- the applicant’s personal skills, judged primarily from the CV, reference letters and possible interviews.
+- personal skills, judged primarily from the CV included in the application form

-The Programme may arrange interviews to assess the most qualified applicants.
+The University may arrange interviews to assess the most qualified applicants.
 The interviews are conducted as telephone or video interviews in February-March.
-The interviewees will be contacted using the contact details provided by the applicant.
+The interviewees will be contacted using the contact details provided on the application form.
 Prior to the interview, instructions will be sent to the interviewees by email.
-The purpose of the individual interview is to establish the applicant's motivation, and her/his aptitude and ability to discuss the content areas of the programme.
-An effort is also made to establish the applicant's social skills and language skills in English.
+The purpose of the individual interview in English is to establish your motivation, and your aptitude and ability to discuss the content areas of the programme.
+An effort is also made to establish your social skills and language skills in English.
 Please note that only a selection of applicants may be interviewed.

 The decision for admission is based on the relevance of the earlier awarded degree(s); the amount, relevance and grades of the courses included in the degree and on the demonstrated English language competence.
 Fulfilling the above admissions criteria does not guarantee selection but the applicants are ranked according to their experience, qualifications and other criteria.